Prince-Bishopric of Hildesheim: History

 After the Duchy of Saxony had been conquered by the Frankish Kingdom, Emperor Charlemagne in 800 founded a missionary diocese at his eastphalian court in Elze (Aula Caesaris), about 19 km west of Hildesheim.
 His son King Louis the Pious established the bishopric at Hildesheim in 815, dedicated to Virgin Mary.

 According to legend delivered by the Brothers Grimm, the king was hunting in the wintery woods of Elze, when he realized that he had lost his pendant with the relic of Blessed Virgin Mary.
-Distraught he sent out his attendance who finally discovered a flowering rose bush with the relic in his branches, which it would not let go.
+Distraught he sent out his attendants who finally discovered a flowering rose bush with the relic in his branches, which it would not let go.
 Louis had a chapel built by the side of the rose, the later St. Mary's Cathedral.
 A rosa canina is still growing at the apse of the cathedral, called the Thousand-year Rose (Tausendjähriger Rosenstock).

-His son King Louis the German appointed the famous former archbishop of Rheims, Ebbo, as bishop between 845 and 847.
-Ebbo's successor Altfrid began the construction of the cathedral, the groundplan of which has not been changed since then.
+His son King Louis the German appointed the former archbishop of Rheims, Ebbo, as bishop between 845 and 847.
+Ebbo's successor Altfrid began the construction of the cathedral.
+A close adviser to Louis the German, Altfrid founded Essen Abbey.

 During the reign of the Saxon Ottonian dynasty Hildesheim, together with the neighbouring bishoprics of Halberstadt and Magdeburg, became the central ecclesiastical territory of the Holy Roman Empire.
-Bishop Bernward (993-1022) and his successor Gotthard (1022-1038) added much to the architectonic and cultural tradition of the present-day World Heritage Site.
+Bishop Bernward (993-1022) built up the cathedral district with a strong twelve-towered wall, built the Michaeliskirche, and commissioned bronze doors for the cathedral.
+During the tenure of his successor Gotthard (1022-1038), the cathedral school became a center for learning.
+Bernward and Gotthard added much to the architectonic and cultural tradition of the present-day World Heritage Site.

 At the Reichstag at Mainz of August 15, 1235 Bishop Conrad II reached the official acknowledgement of Hildesheim as a Prince-bishopric (Hochstift) by Emperor Frederick II.
 As a negative consequence of this success, Hildesheim began to interfere with the neighbouring Welf duchy of Brunswick-Lüneburg, culminating in the Hildesheim Diocesan Feud 1519-1523 with the warlike Brunswick duke Henry the Younger that led to a significant loss of territories.

 In the 16th century, most of the diocese as well as most of the state of Hildesheim switched to Protestantism.
 But the Bishopric managed not only to retain its independence from the surrounding Protestant states of Brunswick-Lüneburg, but also to retrieve large parts of the lost estates, mostly because its bishops were members of the powerful House of Wittelsbach from 1573 until 1761, the last Clemens August of Bavaria from 1723, who also was archbishop and prince-elector of Cologne, prince-bishop of Münster, Osnabrück and Paderborn as well as Grand Master of the Teutonic Order.

 In the course of the German Mediatisation of 1803, Hildesheim was secularised and its territory was annexed to Prussia.
 Four years later, however, Prussia lost it to the newly established Kingdom of Westphalia.
 The Congress of Vienna of 1815 gave the territory of the former prince-bishopric to the Kingdom of Hanover.